-5 For more on senatorial courtesy and its history, see CRS Report RL34405, Role of Home State Senators in the Selection of Lower Federal Court Judges, by (name redacted) and (name redacted) and CRS Report RL31948, Evolution of the Senate's Role in the Nomination and Confirmation Process: A Brief History, by (name redacted)
+5 For more on senatorial courtesy and its history, see CRS Report RL34405, Role of Home State Senators in the Selection of Lower Federal Court Judges, by Barry J. McMillion and Denis Steven Rutkus and CRS Report RL31948, Evolution of the Senate's Role in the Nomination and Confirmation Process: A Brief History, by Betsy Palmer (available to congressional clients on request from the author).